-Wednesday, November 6, 2013, at 2:00 p.m.
-Greenville City Hall, Room # 337 Actions to be taken in bold italics
+Thursday, October 22, 2013, at 10:00 a.m.
+Greenville City Hall, Room # 337

+Actions to be taken in bold italics

-- Approval of Agenda; approve a) Chair to read aloud Ethics Awareness and Conflict of Interest reminder - 2) Approval of Minutes of June 27, 2013, Meeting (Attachment 1); approve page 4 - 3) Consideration of meeting frequency and future dates - 4) Public Comment Period - 5) New Business / Action Items: - a) Amendment to 2012-2018 Transportation Improvement Program (TIP) to modify the following projects EB5539, Y5500, Z5400, B5418, and B5100, and add the projects EB5618, W5517.
-(Attachment 5a) Resolution No. 2013-13-GUAMPO through 2013-18-GUAMPO; recommended for TAC adoption p.
-9 - b) Adoption of Travel Demand model socioeconomic projections, model network, and traffic analysis zones (Attachment 5b) Resolution No. 2013-19-GUAMPO; recommended for TAC adoption p.
-17 - c) Projects in the 2040 (next) LRTP.
+- 1) Approval of Agenda; approve - a) Chair to read aloud Ethics Awareness and Conflict of Interest reminder - 2) Approval of Minutes of June 27, 2013, Meeting (Attachment 1); approve - 3) Consideration of meeting frequency and future dates - 4) Public Comment Period - 5) New Business / Action Items: - a) Amendment to 2012-2018 Transportation Improvement Program (TIP) to modify the following projects-EB5539, Y5500, Z5400, B5418, and B5100, and add the projects EB5618, W5517.
+(Attachment 5a) Resolution No. 2013-13-GUAMPO through 2013-18-GUAMPO; recommend for TAC adoption p.
+9 - b) Adoption of Travel Demand model socioeconomic projections, model network, and traffic analysis zones (Attachment 5b) Resolution No. 2013-19-GUAMPO; recommend for TAC adoption p.17 - c) Projects in the 2040 (next) LRTP.
 Projects in the LRTP are those that can be shown to be funded with anticipated transportation revenues.
-Projects submitted through the prioritization process are those that are in (ie, a subset of ) the LRTP.
-Discuss.
+Projects submitted through the priority process are those that are in (ie, a subset of) the LRTP.
+Discuss and develop recommended prioritization of projects to be submitted through the prioritization process in future cycles.
 (Attachment 5c) p.
 36 - d) Discussion of State Law and development of a local prioritization criteria that meets NCDOT standards.
-Discuss staff recommendation (Attachment 5d) p 42 - e) Identification of Candidate projects to be submitted to NCDOT for prioritization consideration.
-NCDOT will be available to provide updates on the latest information. recommended for TAC adoption.
+Discuss and develop recommendation (Attachment 5d) p 41 - e) Identification of Candidate projects to be submitted to NCDOT for prioritization consideration.
+NCDOT will be available to provide updates on the latest information.
+Develop recommended candidate project list.
 (Attachment 5e) p.
-81 - 6) Informational Items - a) Goals, Objectives, and performance measures to be included in the next LRTP.
-Discuss page 149 - b) Meeting summary of Eastern Carolina MPO/RPO Coalition STAFF meeting of October 3, 2013 page 154 - 7) Any other discussion items - 8) Adjourn
+75 - 6) Informational Items p. - a) Goals, Objectives, and performance measures to be included in the next LRTP.
+Discuss P. 143 - b) Meeting summary of Eastern Carolina MPO/RPO Coalition STAFF meeting of October 3, 2013 p.
+148 - 7) Any other discussion items - 8) Date, Time, and Place of next TAC Meeting - November 6, 2013-- 2:00 p.m. in Conference Room#337, Greenville City Hall - 9) Adjourn